crsl4/mindful-programming/lecture.Rmd

 So, make sure to check these resources too.

+There is a [YouTube video](https://youtu.be/7KCqpL0cde8) of these topics.

 # Why do we care about best practices and reproducibility?
 - *Your closest collaborator is you six months ago, and you do not reply to emails* -- Karl Broman
 - Everything via code -> avoid embarrassment, save time, avoid mistakes